 Varicose veins are common but treatable.
 Don’t suffer any longer.

-Ready to learn more about varicose vein treatment options, visit samhealth.org/Legs or register to attend a free seminar in your area.
+Ready to learn more about varicose vein treatment options, visit samhealth.org/Legs.